-The film didn't really do justice to Zeppelin's legendary live prowess, filmed in the piecemeal fashion that it was.
-Sections like the long drum solo in ‘Moby Dick’ or Page's atonal guitar bowing in ‘Dazed and Confused’ were exciting live, but long and boring on film, further fueling the notion of the movie as self-indulgent.
+The film didn't do justice to Zeppelin's legendary live reputation, partly because of the way it was filmed and edited.
+Sections like the long drum solo in "Moby Dick" or Page's atonal guitar bowing in "Dazed and Confused" were exciting live, but long and boring on film, further fueling the notion of the movie as self-indulgent.
 The band members themselves were publicly dismissive of their performance, feeling that they could have done better.

-Jimmy Page and producer Kevin Shirley worked together on a reissue of the film that was released in 2007, which contained additional restored footage from the original 1973 performances.
+Page and producer Kevin Shirley worked together on a 2007 reissue of the film that contained additional restored footage from the original 1973 performances.

 Was Jimmy Page Almost Part of a New Supergroup?